A hillbilly is born

 He also began to study at the university.
 Engaged in inner and academic explorations, he developed his poetic voice and his musical skills, particularly with the banjo.

 Before long he decided to quit school and his job, and travel the country on bicycle, spreading the word about war and its inherent unnecessity.
 This project was called A Ride Till The End.
 To support it, his Fayetteville community helped produce Peace from the Hills, a CD of pro-peace and anti-war music and poetry.

-Jacob went back to Afghanistan and met with the Afghan Peace Volunteers, and when he returned to Arkansas he created the album called Soldier’s Heart.
-This website exists to ensure that this Soldier’s Heart medicine is widely accessible to everyone living with trauma, especially to veterans.
+Later on, Jacob went back to Afghanistan and met with the Afghan Peace Volunteers, and when he returned to Arkansas he created the album called Soldier’s Heart.
+This website exists to ensure that this Soldier’s Heart medicine is widely accessible to everyone living with trauma, especially veterans.